JPBradley3/bikes.github.io/README.md

 ## Introduction
 The Bicycle Tracking Web App is a real-time tracking system that monitors the location, speed, and direction of bicycles.
 It utilizes Django, WebSockets, and mapping APIs to provide an interactive user experience.

+Please navigate to jpbradley.website through your web browser to view and interact with the live application.

 ## Features
 - **Real-time Updates:** Tracks bicycle location, speed, and direction instantly using WebSockets.
 - **Map Integration:** Displays bicycle routes on an interactive map.